June 27, 2025, 2:01 am | Read time: 4 minutes

 What’s Inside?
 Between Soda and Non-Alcoholic Beer

-Many non-alcoholic beers, especially pilsners, contain significantly less sugar than classic soda (10 grams vs. 2 to 4 grams per 100 milliliters), which today often appears in a “healthy” guise—as “natural soda” or “refreshing drink with vitamins.”
+Many non-alcoholic beers, especially pilsners, contain significantly less sugar than classic soda (10 grams vs. 2 to 4 grams per 100 milliliters), which today often appear in a “healthy” guise–as “natural soda” or “refreshing drink with vitamins.”
 That other parents occasionally give their children soda is, of course, no argument for allowing your child non-alcoholic beer instead.
 Ultimately, it’s not about which “lesser evil” is allowed, but whether a drink is sensible and harmless for a child.

 The Social Context: What Do Others Think?